|

 open from 11.00 to 19.00 most days.
 Run and inhabited by Mme Nicole

-Bordier plus dogs, this ancient manor house and barn are given over to arts
+Bordier plus harmless dogs, this ancient manor house and barn

-and crafts.
-Many objects for sale at reasonable prices
+are given over to arts and crafts.
+Many objects for sale at reasonable

-- all hand-made.
+prices - all hand-made.
 Probably

 most easily found if you drive or cycle to Saint-Médard